-Law eliminating New Orleans clerk role won by exonerated man deemed unconstitutional by federal judge
+Appellate court upholds law eliminating New Orleans clerk role won by exonerated man

 Latest Weather Blog

-Law eliminating New Orleans clerk role won by exonerated man deemed unconstitutional by federal judge
+Appellate court upholds law eliminating New Orleans clerk role won by exonerated man

-NEW ORLEANS — Early Monday morning, a federal court blocked Gov. Jeff Landry's elimination of the position of Orleans Parish Clerk of Criminal District Court after an exonerated man won 68% of the vote to be elected to the position.
+NEW ORLEANS — Within hours of the recently elected New Orleans Parish Clerk of Criminal District Court being sworn in, an appellate court upheld a recent law eliminating the position won by an exonerated man who took in 68% of the vote.

-The court found Act 15, the legislation that eliminated the Clerk of Criminal District Court position, which Calvin Duncan won, and consolidated it with the Clerk of Civil District Court, was unconstitutional, clearing the path for Duncan to take the position he was elected to.
+A federal court initially found Act 15, the legislation that eliminated the Clerk of Criminal District Court position, which Calvin Duncan won, and consolidated it with the Clerk of Civil District Court, unconstitutional on Sunday.

-Landry signed Act 15 into law on April 30, four days before Duncan's inauguration on Monday, the American Civil Liberties Union, which is representing Duncan, said.
-The ACLU said that the law would have effectively appointed Clerk of Civil District Court Chelsey Napoleon to the post without requiring an election.

-Shortly after Act 15 was signed, Duncan and the ACLU filed an emergency motion for a temporary restraining order that argues it violates the Constitution and the rights of New Orleans voters.
-A federal judge agreed with the ACLU's assessment.
+On Monday, the case went to the Fifth Circuit Court of Appeals, where the federal judge's decision was successfully appealed.
+This means Act 15, which was signed into law on April 30, is in full effect.

 Trending News